Banana Milkshake

 What other milks can be used to make this banana milkshake recipe?

-Although I prefer coconut milk for the tropical taste and rich consistency, you can prepare a tasty banana shake with almond milk or soy milk.
-For a non-vegan recipe feel free to add dairy milk.
+I like to add coconut milk for the tropical taste and rich consistency, but you can opt to make banana milkshake with almond milk or soy milk.
+For a non-vegan recipe feel free to add your preferred plant-based milk.

 Can this recipe be halved or doubled?